DevExpress/devextreme-documentation/concepts/05 UI Components/HtmlEditor/10 Formats/10 Formats.md

-The following tables list available formats and their values grouped into four categories: inline (or text), block, embedded, and table formats.
+The following tables list available formats and their values grouped into five categories: inline (or text), block, embedded, image, and table formats.

 **Inline (or text) formats**